Greetings Art Lover! Odds are if you're reading this we've crossed paths at an

 About the Artist:

-decorated in her world.
-Artistically her affinites lie with the German
+as well.
+Artistically her affinites lie with the German Expressionist movement

 Coralette practices an analog approach to creating artwork and, having limited